aspeer/pagi-time-wasm/README.md

 ## Further Reading

-More information on WebDyne and in particular startup options for the Cloudflare Wrangler Worker instance are available on the (https://github.com/aspeer/zeroperl/blob/main/WEBDYNE.md)[WebDyne Zeroperl WASM] site.
+More information on WebDyne and in particular startup options for the Cloudflare Wrangler Worker instance are available on the [https://github.com/aspeer/zeroperl/blob/main/WEBDYNE.md](WebDyne Zeroperl WASM) site.

-You can read more about the WebDyne engine at (https://webdyne.org)[webdyne.org]
+You can read more about the WebDyne engine at [https://webdyne.org]